 Cricut has a protective sheet that is can be used for a myriad of different purposes.

-- Use when applying specialty vinyl on blanks that require longer press times or to protect your the surface of the iron on itself.
+- Use when applying specialty vinyl on blanks that require longer press times or to protect the surface of the iron on itself.
 I particularly like to use the sheet with foil iron on or when I have several layers or several materials and press several times <–that was A LOT of the word several!

 Here I simply pressed all of my layers of the rainbow pouch one last time before flipping over and applying heat from the reverse side.
-I protected all the layers from the direct heat plate of the EasyPress (since they had been pressed numorous times before) with the Protective sheet.
+I protected all the layers from the direct heat plate of the EasyPress (since they had been pressed numerous times before) with the Protective sheet.

-Tips for Using Different Types of Heat Transfer in One Project:
+Tips for Using Different Types of Heat Transfer in One Project

-The answer is to look up the heat settings for each type of iron on you are using (with the type of base you are using).
+The answer is to look up the heat settings for each type of iron-on you are using (with the type of base you are using).

 Apply the type that has the HOTTEST setting first.
 Then work cooler.